-At December 31, 2023, the Company held four foreclosed properties in other real estate, net with a combined carrying value of \$100.4 million and one foreclosed property as held for sale with a carry value of \$19.6 million.
+At December 31, 2024, the Company held four foreclosed properties in other real estate, net with a combined carrying value of \$115.2 million and one foreclosed property as held for sale with a carrying value of \$1.9 million.
+At December 31, 2023, the Company held four foreclosed properties in other real estate, net with a combined carrying value of \$100.4 million and one foreclosed property as held for sale with a carrying value of \$19.6 million.